Hill 262: 19 August

 19 August 1944.
 While elements of the Canadian 4th Armoured Division drive on St. Lambert, the Polish 1st Armoured Division has split into three battlegroups.
 One makes for Chambois to link up with the American 90th Infantry Division attacking from the south while the other two race to establish blocking positions in the mouth of the Falaise Pocket around Coudehard and the Mont Ormel ridge.

 Shortly after noon on 19 August, Battlegroup Zgorzelski (the 1st Armoured Regiment, 9th Infantry Battalion, and a company of anti-tank guns) made a thrust towards Coudehard and the Mont Ormel ridge.
-While part of the battlegroup remained in Coudehard, two companies of the Polish Highland (Podhalian) Battalion led the assault up the north peak, followed by the squadrons of the 1st Armoured Regiment (Lieutenant-Colonel Aleksander Stefanowicz) who picked their way up a narrow, winding track.
+While part of the battlegroup remained in Coudehard, two companies of the Polish Highland (Podhalan) Battalion led the assault up the north peak, followed by the squadrons of the 1st Armoured Regiment (Lieutenant-Colonel Aleksander Stefanowicz) who picked their way up a narrow, winding track.
 The Poles reached the summit at approximately 12:40 and took captive a number of demoralised Germans before proceeding to shell a 2 mi-long column of Panther tanks, armoured cars, 88 mm and 105 mm guns, Nebelwerfer, trucks and many horse-drawn carts.
 Three companies of the Polish 1st Armoured Regiment opened fire from every machine gun and gun.
 The lead vehicles were quickly destroyed and the Panthers, because of bad positioning, could not hit the Shermans at the top of the hill (the shells were passing just above the turrets of the Shermans).
 Because of the destruction of the equipment and the few POWs taken, the Poles called the remnants of the column that approached them through the pass along the Chambois–Vimoutiers road: Psie Pole (Dog's Field).
 The victory was hard-won over a period of a few hours; the Germans, despite being "shocked" to discover that Point 262N was in Polish hands, quickly responded with a bombardment from Nebelwerfer and anti-tank guns.
 The Poles counter-attacked and more Germans, including wounded, were taken prisoner.
 The prisoners were moved to a hunting lodge (the Zameczek) on the northern slope.
 Point 137, near Coudehard, fell just after 15:30, yielding further captives.